The Dynamical Degrees of Rational Surface Automorphisms: Abstract

 \section{Abstract}

-The induced action on the Picard group of a rational surface automorphism can be identified with an element of a Coxeter group.
-It follows that the set of dynamical degrees of rational surface automorphisms is a subset of the spectral radii of elements in a Coxeter group.
-This article concersn realizability of an element of a Coxeter group as an automorphism on a rational surface with irreducible reduced anti-canonical curve.
-For any unrealizable element, we give an explicit construction of a realizable element with the same spectral radius.
-Hence we show that the set of dynamical degrees and the set of spectral radii of the Coxeter group are, in fact, identical.
-This has been shown by Uehara in \cite{Uehara:2010} by constructing explicitly a rational surface automorphism.
-This construction depends on a decomposition of a Weyl group element.
-Our proof is conceptual and provides a simple description of elements of a Weyl group which is realized by automorphisms on anti-canonical rational surfaces.
+The induced action on the Picard group of a rational surface automorphism with positive entropy can be identified with an element of the Coxeter group associated to $E_n, n\ge 10$ diagram.
+It follows that the set of dynamical degrees of rational surface automorphisms is a subset of the spectral radii of elements in the Coxeter group.
+This article concerns the realizability of an element of the Coxeter group as an automorphism on a rational surface with an irreducible reduced anti-canonical curve.
+For any unrealizable element, we explicitly construct a realizable element with the same spectral radius.
+Hence, we show that the set of dynamical degrees and the set of spectral radii of the Coxeter group are, in fact, identical.
+This has been shown by Uehara in \cite{Uehara:2010} by explicitly constructing a rational surface automorphism.
+This construction depends on a decomposition of an element of the Coxeter group.
+Our proof is conceptual and provides a simple description of elements of the Coxeter group, which are realized by automorphisms on anti-canonical rational surfaces.